 I will then go away and produce sketches of parts of the image, and ideas for composition, and you will be shown these to select your favourite elements and refine any additional desires you may realise from the sketches.

-I will then begin to create the painting and at various stages will send proofs to confirm the painting is as desired and for any additional changes to made at these critical stages.
+I will then begin to create the painting and at various stages will send proofs to confirm the painting is as desired and for any additional changes to be made at these critical stages.

 Once the painting is finished, I will send you a final digital proof.
-When we are both happy with the outcome, we will arrange either local collection or the painting will be sent in the post.
+When we are both happy with the outcome, we will arrange either a local collection or the painting will be sent in the post.

-I accept payment by cheque or paypal.
+I accept payment by bank transfer or PayPal.

 Unless local, paintings will be supplied unframed to prevent damage in transit.